 After the death and resurrection of Jesus, his mother and brothers were present with the disciples.
 (Acts 1:14) After such a public death, it isn’t extraordinary that they would be present.
 Nothing else is said of the brothers of Jesus after that until Acts 12:17.

-Herod had recently presided over the killing of James, the brother of John, put to death (Acts 13:2), and Peter was imprisoned.
-(Acts 2:3-5) When Peter escaped from the prison, he went to the house of Mary, the mother of John, to announce his freedom, and said before he left, “Tell James and the other brothers and sisters about this….”
+Herod had recently presided over the killing of James, the brother of John (Acts 13:2), and Peter was imprisoned.
+(Acts 2:3-5) When Peter escaped from the prison, he went to the house of Mary, the mother of John, to announce his freedom.
+Before he left he left these instructions, “Tell James and the other brothers and sisters about this….”

 We don’t see much mention of James in the rest of Acts, but the story unfolds in the few references to James in Paul’s letters.
 When Paul remembered all the people to whom Jesus appeared after his death, Paul listed them out:

 “[H]e appeared to Cephas, [Peter] and then to the Twelve.
 After that, he appeared to more than five hundred of the brothers and sisters at the same time, most of whom are still living, though some have fallen asleep.
 Then he appeared to James, then to all the apostles….”
 (1 Corinthians 15:5-7)

 That he was careful to list James by name suggests the significance of the appearance to James.
 We can only suspect that listing James is significant because James didn’t believe in his brother before his public death.
 That appeared specifically to his skeptical brother is noteworthy.